mindorii/kws/README.md

 [Dataset](https://drive.google.com/file/d/1m4HIscInvCDbxfU51utMUczcKRZdWv7j/view?usp=sharing)

 Along with code, we also provide an open-source dataset of positive samples for the keyword "Olivia."
-To replicate the paper results, you'll need to add your own corpus of LV speech data and noise and train the model on the joint corpus.
+To get decent accuracy, you'll need to include a corpus of LV speech data and train the model on the joint corpus.
+Some publicly available datasets that will work include Mozilla's [Common Voice](https://voice.mozilla.org/data) corpus and [LibriSpeech](http://www.openslr.org/12).
 The dataset is split as follows:

 * `train` (1544 samples)
 * `test` (550 samples)